mergeSkipNullish

 Merge multiple objects from left to right to form a new object.

-in the preceding objects will not be overwritten by null
+Fields that are not null or undefined in the preceding objects will not be overwritten by null or undefined fields from the subsequent objects.

 Added in v0.0.4